Basic Quantum Algorithms: Circuit of the oracle

 In oracle-based algorithms, the oracle is indeed implemented by someone else, but understanding its implementation can help us grasp the whole process better.
 As an example, let's consider the case where $n=3$ and $s=110$, which is enough to understand the general case.
 Let us take $f$ as the following two-to-one function

 To build the circuit we need to write down the explicit 3-output truth table, which is

 Note that $f(x)=f_0(x)f_1(x)f_2(x)$, where $f_0$ to $f_2$ are Boolean functions.
 The truth table of $f_0$ is obtained by considering only the first column of the output, and the truth tables of $f_1$ and $f_2$ by considering the second and third columns, respectively.
 Now we focus on all bits 1 in the first column of the output denoted by $f_0(x)$.
 There are two of them, corresponding to inputs 011 and 101.
-We add to the circuit two multiqubit Toffoli gates, the first with controls activated by 011 and the second activated by 101, with the target on the 4th qubit, as shown in Fig.~\ref{fig:SimonOracle}.
+We add to the circuit two multi-controlled NOT gates, the first with controls activated by 011 and the second activated by 101, with the target on the 4th qubit, as shown in Fig.~\ref{fig:SimonOracle}.
 Then, we focus on all bits 1 in the second column of the output denoted by $f_1(x)$.
 There are two of them, corresponding to the inputs 010 and 100.
-The multiqubit Toffoli gates are activated by 010 and 100, respectively, with the target on the 5th qubit, as shown in Fig.~\ref{fig:SimonOracle}.
-The last column, denoted by $f_2(x)$, requires multiqubit Toffoli gates activated by 001 and 111 with the target on the 6th qubit, as shown in Fig.~\ref{fig:SimonOracle}.
+The multi-controlled NOT gates are activated by 010 and 100, respectively, with the target on the 5th qubit, as shown in Fig.~\ref{fig:SimonOracle}.
+The last column, denoted by $f_2(x)$, requires multi-controlled NOT gates activated by 001 and 111 with the target on the 6th qubit, as shown in Fig.~\ref{fig:SimonOracle}.

-The only trivial simplification that can be immediately seen is that the first two multiqubit Toffoli gates can be simplified into only one Toffoli gate with empty control on qubit 2, full control on qubit 3 and target on qubit 4.
+The only trivial simplification that can be immediately seen is that the first two multi-controlled NOT gates can be simplified into only one Toffoli gate with empty control on qubit 2, full control on qubit 3 and target on qubit 4.